semantic-release/semantic-release/docs/extending/plugins-list.md

   - [analyzeCommits](https://github.com/semantic-release/exec#analyzecommits): Execute a shell command to determine the type of release
   - [verifyRelease](https://github.com/semantic-release/exec#verifyrelease): Execute a shell command to verifying a release that was determined before and is about to be published.
   - [generateNotes](https://github.com/semantic-release/exec#analyzecommits): Execute a shell command to generate the release note
-  - [publish](https://github.com/semantic-release/exec#publish): Execute a shell command to publish the release.
+  - [publish](https://github.com/semantic-release/exec#publish): Execute a shell command to publish the release
+  - [success](https://github.com/semantic-release/exec#success): Execute a shell command to notify of a new release
+  - [fail](https://github.com/semantic-release/exec#fail): Execute a shell command to notify of a failed release

 ## Community plugins